All Episodes

 Don't go away.

-Provide counseling to people facing foreclosure.
+Robert Mitchell's job, provides counseling to people facing foreclosure.

 The importance of that advice took on new relevance for him in December when he learned he had been the victim of identity theft.

-Mitchell said he was unable to get a loan with a with a reasonable interest rate because somebody had used his social security number to set up utility service for their apartment in Georgia and didn't pay the bills.
+Mitchell said he was unable to get a loan with a reasonable interest rate because somebody had used his social security number to set up utility service for their apartment in Georgia and didn't pay the bills.

-Mitchell said he wants people to know what happened to him in the hope that it will prompt people to check their own credit reports.
+Now, Mitchell said he wants people to know what happened to him in the hope that it will prompt people to check their own credit reports.

 An unpaid loan that appears in a credit report can damage your credit score, obviously, make it harder for the person to obtain credit at reasonable interest rates.